Bonzane/SpaceAgency2_Python/readme.md

 can be changed by editing this file alone.
 That way, if you want to host servers on behalf of someone else, they can provide you with the configuration file which is easily interchangable with the rest of the server.

+### Check-List

+☑️  Make sure your port-forwarding matches the ports in config.txt ☑️  Set the game path in config.txt
+☑️  Run the script with ./run.sh